Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/euclid-in-excel-feat-don-knuth/README.md

 Finally, I wired the first row of the table to accept input from two cells representing _m_ and _n_.
 The result is a fully-functional visualization of the algorithm.

+In the attached workbook, extra space has been added to test large inputs.

 <img width="500" height="288" alt="Image" src="https://github.com/user-attachments/assets/d975fca5-d611-46eb-84d7-7f85b4f45528" />

 <img width="500" height="288" alt="Image" src="https://github.com/user-attachments/assets/f2a9315b-695a-4356-89e5-9ab49ef0579b" />